How to Become a Desktop Support Engineer

 A Desktop Support Engineer is a person who is responsible for solving the technical problems faced by a computer user.
-This could involve installing operating system, to making a computer run faster, to even assembling or disassembling the computer.
+This could involve installing an operating system, to making a computer perform faster, to even assembling or disassembling the computer.
 In addition, they are also expected to keep the systems updated with software updates and patches.

 A desktop support engineer may also be called as a Desktop Support Technician, Technical Support Specialist or a Desktop Engineer.

 Many companies usually outsource this to independent contractors to support its computer network infrastructure.
 A desktop support engineer usually works in a group.
 This group of engineers will have to help the user in tackling their day-to-day computer problems.
-With technical expertise they are also required to have good listening and communication skills.
+With technical expertise, they are also required to have good listening and communication skills.